Paradox-Evil-EXE/MSFS-IL-62N/README.md

 - Gauge/instrument animation
 - Replacing legacy FSX behavior with native MSFS systems

-Join our [Discord](#) to get involved.
+Join our [Discord](#https://discord.gg/x52mwgyCBU) to get involved.
 Contribute via GitHub pull requests or submit issues directly.
+Or by contacting me to get added to this repository

 ---